PHPSocialNetwork/phpfastcache/README.md

 ```

-#### Step 3: Enjoy !
+#### :zap: Step 3: Enjoy !
 Your website is now faster than flash !

-For curious developpers, there is a lot of others available examples [here](https://github.com/khoaofgod/phpFastCache/tree/final/examples)
+For curious developpers, there is a lot of others available examples [here](https://github.com/khoaofgod/phpFastCache/tree/final/examples).

+#### :boom: phpFastCache support
+Found an issue or had an idea ?
+Come here [here](https://github.com/PHPSocialNetwork/phpfastcache/issues) and let you know !